nickimps/Parking_Application/README.md

 - Automatic detection of parking so that other users can see the spot has been occupied, no need to specify you have parked
 - Storage of parking permits to help parking services

-## Current Bugs
-- [ ] When user logs out, it brings them to login screen, if they click the back button on the phone it brings them back to infoActivity under null user
-- [ ] The app rotates but only one direction, need to turn off rotatablility

-## TODO
-- [X] Have live location show up on the map
-- [ ] Functional Parking Spaces
-  - [X] Use small subset of parking lot to collect and save the GPS location of the parking spaces (This small sample could be used for the demo)
-  - [X] Parking space UI for occupied and empty spots
-  - [X] UI for your current location, do we leave as a blue circle or do we try and make it look like a car and have custom icons that the user can choose from?
-  - [X] Functionality to recognize when a user is within a parking space or not
-  - [ ] When you click on a parking space, it should bring that parking space to centre of screen and even zoom in/out if needed
-- [ ] Implement Admin Screen
-  - [X] Add field to select users within the database
-  - [X] Add a button in the settings for admins to go to admin mode
-  - [ ] Add function to be able to give admin privileges to a user
-  - [X] Create admin screen to have more functionality
-  - [ ] Admin mode should give capability to quickly see if device is in parking space or not and what is the ID of the parking space in the admin screen
-  - [X] Ability to save a gps location to a file or something
-  - [ ] Ability to select a parking space and make it occupied or empty on demand
-- [ ] Geofencing ability, have it turn on precise location when within campus parking lot and go to approximate when it is not on campus parking lot
-- [X] Update user interface, make sure the UI looks presentable
-  - [X] LoginActivity
-  - [X] RegisterActivity
-  - [X] InfoActivity
-  - [X] MapsActivity
-  - [X] AdminActivity
-- [ ] Change font, sizing and scaling for application to look the same on any size device
-- [X] Add legend for types of parking spaces on the MapActivity
-- [ ] Create API for the connection to the Python model when it eventually a go

-## TODO If Time Left
-- [ ] Dark mode
-- [ ] Transitions (especially on login and register screen)
-- [ ] Pause button that turns of location tracking until reactivated
-- [ ] Recenter button to bring user back to good view of the parking lot map

 ## User Interface
 <div style="display:flex">
   <div style="flex:1;padding-right:10px;">